Ag Women Engage Conference

 Keynote Presentation

-2024 Ag Women Engage Conference participants will have the option to participate in four breakout sessions throughout the day which focus on the various areas of risk management.
+Participants in the 2025 Ag Women Engage Conference will have the option to attend four breakout sessions throughout the day focusing on the various areas of risk management.
 Descriptions of the breakout sessions can be found below.
 Participants will be asked to select their breakout sessions during the registration process.
-The 2024 Ag Women Engage Conference is open to everyone with an interest in the topics being presented.
+The 2025 Ag Women Engage Conference is open to everyone with an interest in the topics being presented.

 Breakout Session #1 Options